Chas McCormick Player Props: Astros vs. Nationals

 Chas McCormick At The Plate

-- McCormick is batting .228 with seven doubles, six home runs and 11 walks.
+- McCormick is hitting .228 with seven doubles, six home runs and 11 walks.

+- McCormick has reached base via a hit in 17 games this season (of 33 played), and had multiple hits in eight of those games.

 - He has scored in 13 of 33 games (39.4%), including multiple runs twice.